bezurn004/Obsi-Forge-Apedia/Moves/Quest/MV_Reach a Milestone.md

 >- completing a perilous expedition
 >- acquiring a crucial item or resource
 >- earning vital support
->- defeating a notable foe
+>- defeating a notable foe ^trigger

 > [!tip]- Group Play
-> All allies should mark progress on their shared vow
+> All allies should mark progress on their shared vow ^group-pay

-> [!todo] Move Action
+> [!success] Move Action
-> Mark progress on the Quest Track per the vow rank
+> Mark progress on the Quest Track per the vow rank ^action

 ## Full Description
 When you [[MV_Swear an Iron Vow|Swear an Iron Vow]], the quest is given a challenge rank and managed through a progress track.
 Then, as you strive to complete your quest, you face and overcome challenges.
 Some of these challenges arise naturally out of the fiction of your situation.
 Others represent narrative twists introduced when you interpret the result of a move or when you [[MV_Ask the Oracle|Ask the Oracle]] for inspiration.
 When you reach these turning points and forge ahead in your vow, make this move and mark progress on the related quest.